-- 62. WFP will aim to ensure predictable funding through the promotion of flexible financing mechanisms and expansion of the donor base.14 WFP air operations are financed through CSPs, WFP's aviation centralized mechanism and WFP's aviation special account.
-The purpose of the latter is to manage costs attributed to headquarters services and ad hoc operations and to provide bridge funding for emergencies. - 63.
+- 80. WFP will aim to ensure predictable funding through the promotion of flexible financing mechanisms and expansion of the donor base.20 WFP air operations are financed through CSPs, WFP's aviation centralized mechanism and WFP's aviation special account.
+The purpose of the latter is to manage costs attributed to headquarters services and ad hoc operations and to provide bridge funding for emergencies. - 81.
 The purpose of the aviation special account is to manage costs attributed to headquarters services and ad hoc operations and to provide bridge funding for emergencies.
-Since its establishment, the costs of activities funded from the aviation special account have been covered by the management cost recovery fees recovered from aviation clients.
+Since its establishment, the costs of activities funded from the aviation special account have been covered by the management cost recovery fees recovered from aviation clients. - 82.
+The increasing demand for UNHAS services calls for an evaluation of the current funding model aimed at ascertaining whether it is adequate to avert or mitigate the risk of suspensions to operations due to resourcing constraints.
+In addition to local fundraising efforts, WFP will establish a centralized funding mechanism to receive contributions earmarked for UNHAS activities that are not directed to specific CSPs.
+This new approach will yield increased flexibility for funding allocation and swifter response to urgent needs.
+The model will also enable timelier, predictable and efficient funding allocations in response to sudden humanitarian crises.
+The centralized funding mechanism will not substitute local fundraising or advocacy efforts.
+On the contrary, operations will benefit from a mix of directed contributions for UNHAS activities under CSPs while being eligible for softly earmarked contributions received at the global level.